Love jihad conspiracy theory: Reliance on tropes

-The conspiracy theory is noted for its similarities to other historic hate campaigns and instances Euro-American Islamophobia.
+The conspiracy theory has been noted for its similarities to other historic hate campaigns and Western Islamophobia.
 It features Orientalist portrayals of Muslims as barbaric and hypersexual, and carries the paternalistic and patriarchal notions that Hindu women are passive and victimised, while "any possibility of women exercising their legitimate right to love and their right to choice is ignored".
 It has consequently been the cause of vigilante assaults, murders, and other violent incidents, including the 2013 Muzaffarnagar riots.

 Official investigations

 India

 In August 2017, the National Investigation Agency (NIA) stated that it had found a common "mentor" in some love jihad cases, "a woman associated with the radical group Popular Front of India", in August 2017.
 According to a later article in The Economist, "Repeated police investigations have failed to find evidence of any organised plan of conversion.
 Reporters have repeatedly exposed claims of 'love jihad' as at best fevered fantasies and at worst, deliberate election-time inventions".
 According to the same report, the common theme regarding many claims of "love jihad" has been the frenzied objection to an interfaith marriage while "Indian law erects no barriers to marriages between faiths, or against conversion by willing and informed consent.
 Yet the idea still sticks, even when the supposed 'victims' dismiss it as nonsense".

 In 2022, the Observer Research Foundation and Indian government stated that no more than 100-200 Indians had joined Islamic State, a figure so low that one researcher remarked that "academics and experts often ask the question ‘What had prevented Indian Muslims from joining the Islamic State?'".